algao1/blurb/content/posts/kv_store.md

         })
     }

-    // We need to remember to do the last one. kl, _ := flushBytes(dataFile, []byte(prevKeyFile.Key))
+    // We need to remember to flush the last one. kl, _ := flushBytes(dataFile, []byte(prevKeyFile.Key))
     vl, _ := flushBytes(dataFile, prevKeyFile.Value)
     bf.Add([]byte(prevKeyFile.Key))